JetBrains/intellij-plugins/CloudFormation/README.md

 Quick Start
 -----------

-* Open any *.template file with CloudFormation JSON inside
+* Open any *.template or *.json file with CloudFormation JSON inside
 * There should be number of features available:
   * Template validation
     * Overall file structure